 The Steel Watch Foundry is located on the far western side of the Lower City map.
 You will find it south of the Baldur’s Gate waypoint and west of Lady Jannath’s Estate, which is where you find Oskar Fevras.

 What I did was go into the Water Queen’s Home area just south of the foundry.
-There, at the very start of the area, you can find a walkable patch of water and sand just below the foundry.
+You can start a quest here and speak to some additional characters, but that requires going further into the area.
+At the very start of the area, you can find a walkable patch of water and sand just below the foundry.
 I used Misty Step and Fly to get all of my characters onto the walkable patch and up onto the dock, as seen below.

 Saving the Gondians in BG3